With the Olympics fast approaching, gymnast Simone Biles already looks dominant

 At 27, Biles is older for a sport that has traditionally been dominated by younger athletes, often teenagers.
 But this weekend she showed she is still at the top in U.S. gymnastics.

 In addition to her all-around title last weekend, Biles won each of the four individual events: vault, bars, beam and floor.
-(Often, gymnastics scores are separated by tenths or even hundredths of a point; Biles won the floor event by 2.5.)
+(Often, gymnastics scores are separated by tenths or even hundredths of a point; Biles won the all-around title by nearly 6 points.)

 Later this month, Biles will compete at the U.S. Olympic Trials in Minneapolis.
 There she'll be joined by three other veterans from the Tokyo Olympics — Sunisa Lee, Jade Carey and Jordan Chiles — along with a slate of other hopefuls.